 Must make sure you start with a fully cooked ham.
 (Most hams are fully-cooked these days.)

 For the moistest ham, here are some cooking tips:

 - Always place the ham cut-side down in a baking pan.
 You can also tent with foil.

 - Every 20 minutes or so, brush the ham with glaze and baste it with the pan juices.

 - Before carving your baked ham, let it rest 15 minutes to redistribute juices and firm up the meat.

 - Keep the ham bone!
 Use it to add great flavor to soups, stews, and greens.

 Remove ham from packaging and reserve any juices.
 Preheat oven to 325 degrees.
-In small saucepan, heat butter until melted and add brown sugar and reserved ham juices and pineapple juice.
-Bring to slow boil over medium heat and then turn to simmer.
+In a small saucepan, heat butter until melted and add brown sugar and reserved ham juices and pineapple juice.
+Bring to slow boil over medium heat and then simmer.
 Simmer 5 minutes, then set aside.

 Place ham in roasting pan face-down.
 With a good sharp knife score the skin in a pattern.
 Push in cloves until outside rind of ham is completely dotted with cloves.
-With a basting brush, baste the prepared sauce all over ham.
-Place in oven for 1 hour.
+With a basting brush, spread the prepared sauce all over ham.
+Bake for 1 hour.
 Remove ham from oven and baste again.
-Decorate with pineapple rings and place back in the oven for ½ hour.
+Decorate with pineapple rings and place back in the oven for 30 minutes.
 Remove from oven, baste again and serve.